The Ultimate Boise Food Guide – the Best Boise Restaurants for Every Occasion

 For a Taste of Spain – The Basque Market

-Boise has the second largest Basque population in the United States, which means tapas for days.
+Boise has the second largest Basque population in the United States, which means Spanish tapas for days.
 The Basque Market is a hidden gem and specialty grocer, which sells pintxos by the toothpick for an epic afternoon snack.
 What they’re really known for though is their paella feasts in the street.
 Prepared in a massive drum, the meal is a true town to do.

 For the Brew Hounds – Bittercreek Alehouse